vaeruiz/vaeruiz/README.md

 - 👋 Hi, I’m @vaeruiz
-- 👀 I’m interested in process
+- 👀 I’m interested in automation code in any language
-- 🌱 I’m currently learning in process
+- 🌱 I’m currently learning in
 - 📫 How to reach me
       -> email: vaeruiz@gmail.com